-One of the service I provide as a London personal trainer is my 2 weeks nutrition coaching.
-I’ll analyse your eating habits, review your completed questionnaire, and advise you on how to improve your diet.
+As a London personal trainer, in addition to training my clients face to face, I also offer a package of 2 weeks nutrition coaching for just £100.00.
+I’ll analyse your eating habits, review your completed questionnaire, and advise you on how to improve your nutrition to help you achieve your health and fitness goals.

+What if your diet is deficient in this mineral?
 Phosphorous deficiency causes weak bones (which can lead to osteoporosis), and weak and painful muscles.
-It can be caused by excess sucrose in the diet, as sucrose is an anti-nutrient, cannibalizing phosphorous in order to process this empty nutrient.
+It can be caused by excess sucrose in the diet, as sucrose is an anti-nutrient, cannibalizing phosphorous in order to metabolise it.
 Lack of vitamin D can also cause phosphorous deficiency.
-Severe alcoholism can also cause deficiency in this vital mineral.
-Vegetarians and vegans have to eat a lot of foods containing phosphorous to ensure adequate intake.
+Alcoholism can also cause deficiency in this vital mineral.
+Vegetarians and vegans need to eat a lot of foods containing phosphorous to ensure adequate intake.

 Medications containing aluminium hydroxide can inhibit phosphorous absorption.
 It is not uncommon for medication to have adverse effects on your ability to absorb certain vitamins and minerals.